alavalah/kestra/README.md

-# 🇺🇸 Border Crossing Data ETL Pipeline with Kestra
+# US Border Crossing Data ETL Pipeline with Kestra

 An end-to-end **ETL data pipeline** that extracts U.S. Border Crossing Entry Data, performs advanced transformation and feature engineering, loads it into a **MySQL** database, and visualizes key insights using **Power BI / Looker Studio**.
 Orchestrated using **Kestra**.